Frequently Asked Questions

 We come from all sorts of interesting backgrounds and experiences.
 Although we welcome all ages, a majority of us are over 50+ and so far our oldest member is 82.

-Who is the conductor?
+Who is the band director?

 Who teaches how to play the instruments?